 Make it Vegetarian

 Obviously the ham is going to have to go.
-You can of course keep the dish extra simple and go for just asparagus and eggs but if you are looking for a little more substance, some fried mushrooms would make a great side.
+You can of course keep the dish extra simple and go for just asparagus and eggs but if you are looking for a little more substance, some Roasted Mushrooms would make a great side.
 You might want to use regular butter rather than garlic at breakfast time!

 Make it Vegan